Need help finding the right class? Have a question about how classes work?

 - Special events, such as our annual discussions with admissions officers and professors from outstanding universities such as MIT, Carnegie Mellon, Stanford, and Duke.

 To attend a Math Jam, simply sign in to Art of Problem Solving just before the Math Jam begins, and click on the Classroom bar that will appear on the screen.
 The Math Jam classroom will open 10 minutes before the Math Jam begins.
 (See Classroom System Requirements)

 Our Math Jams are held in the same online classroom as our online courses.
 Click here to read more about how our online classroom works.

 Participants in Math Jams must be signed in as Art of Problem Solving Community members to access the Math Jams.
 Click here to set up a new account.
-The Math Jams and Community membership are free.
+The Math Jams and Community membership are free.or